 Prior to Cunningham v.
 Hamilton Cty., 527 U.S. 198, 210 (1999), an order awarding sanctions against a nonparty attorney in an ongoing proceeding was generally immediately appealable by the attorney under the collateral order doctrine.
 See, e.g., Reygo Pac.
 Corp. v.
 Johnston Pump Co., 680 F.2d 647, 648 (9th Cir.
 1982) (reviewing order sanctioning attorney for filing motion to compel that was not substantially justified under Fed.
 R. Civ.
 P. 37(a)(4)).
-However, "Cunningham effectively overruled . . .
+However, "Cunningham effectively overruled ...
 Ninth Circuit decisions allowing immediate appeal by attorneys from orders imposing sanctions."
 Stanley v.
 Woodford, 449 F.3d 1060, 1063 (9th Cir.
 2006).

 An order imposing sanctions against a nonparty attorney is not immediately appealable where there is sufficient congruence between the interests of the attorney and his or her client in the ongoing litigation that in effect the order is jointly against a party and nonparty.
 See Washington v.
 Standard Oil Co. of California (In re Coordinated Pretrial Proceedings in Petroleum Prods.
 Litig.), 747 F.2d 1303, 1305-06 (9th Cir.
 1984) (order of contempt imposing sanctions against state attorney general representing state in ongoing proceedings not immediately appealable by attorney general because state ultimately responsible for paying sanctions at issue and attorney general is not merely state's attorney, but also the official responsible for initiating and directing course of litigation).
+See also Sali v.
+Corona Reg'l Med.
+Ctr., 884 F.3d 1218, 1221 n.3 (9th Cir.
+2018) (sanctions order and contempt judgment directed at plaintiffs and their counsel were non-appealable until entry of final judgment).

 An order imposing sanctions on an attorney for her discovery abuses, not on a contempt theory, but solely pursuant of the Federal Rules of Civil Procedure, was not a "final decision" from which an appeal would lie, even though the attorney no longer represented any party in the case and might well have a personal interest in pursuing an immediate appeal.
 Cunningham, 527 U.S. at 210; see also American Ironworks & Erectors, Inc. v.
 North American Constr.
 Corp., 248 F.3d 892, 897 (9th Cir.
-2001) (holding that "an interlocutory order granting attorney's fees as a condition of substituting counsel is not immediately appealable" like an interlocutory order imposing Rule 37(a) sanctions); see also Stanley v.
-Woodford, 449 F.3d 1060, 1063 (9th Cir.
-2006) (district court's order affirming sanctions ordered by magistrate judge was not a final decision).
+2001) (holding that "an interlocutory order granting attorney's fees as a condition of substituting counsel is not immediately appealable" like an interlocutory order imposing Rule 37(a) sanctions); see also Stanley, 449 F.3d at 1063 (district court's order affirming sanctions ordered by magistrate judge was not a final decision).